Ghantasala (musician)

-Ghantasala Venkateswararao (4 December 1922 – 11 February 1974), known mononymously by his surname as Ghantasala, was an Indian playback singer and film composer known for his works predominantly in Telugu and Kannada cinema and also in Tamil, Malayalam, Tulu and Hindi language films.
+Ghantasala Venkateswara Rao (4 December 1922 – 11 February 1974), known mononymously by his surname Ghantasala, was an Indian playback singer and film composer known for his works predominantly in Telugu and Kannada cinema and also in Tamil, Malayalam, Tulu and Hindi language films.
 He is considered one of the greatest singers of Telugu and Indian cinema.
-In 1970, he received the Padma Shri award, India's fourth highest civilian award for his contribution to Indian cinema.
+In 1970, he received the Padma Shri, India's fourth highest civilian award, for his contribution to Indian cinema.
 According to The Hindu and The Indian Express, Ghantasala was 'such a divine talent and with his songs he could move the hearts of the people'.
 'Ghantasala's blending of classical improvisations to the art of light music combined with his virtuosity and sensitivity puts him a class apart, above all others in the field of playback singing'.
-Gifted with what Indian film historian V. A. K. Ranga Rao called 'the most majestic voice', Ghantasala helped Telugu film music develop its own distinct character which remains unparalleled.
+Gifted with what Indian film historian V. A. K. Ranga Rao called 'the most majestic voice', Ghantasala helped Telugu film music develop its own distinct character.
 He is referred to as the 'Gaana Gandharva' for his mesmerising voice and musical skills.

-Ghantasala performed in the United States, England and Germany, and for the United Nations Organisation.
+Ghantasala performed in the United States, England and Germany, and for the United Nations.
 The government of Andhra Pradesh marked the occasion of 25 years of his film career as Silver Jubilee Celebrations of Ghantasala in Hyderabad on 1 February 1970.
 More than 30,000 people attended the function held at the Lal Bahadur Stadium, Hyderabad.
 Ghantasala continues to be popular.
 Statutes of his likeness have been installed across Andhra Pradesh.
 Every year, the anniversaries of his birth and death are celebrated in India and overseas.

 Early life

 Ghantasala was born in 1922 into a Telugu Brahmin family of Ghantasala Soorayya, a professional singer in Chowtapalli, a village in Gudivada taluk of Krishna District.
+But his ancestral native place was tekupalli village, mopidevi mandal, krishna district which falls under diviseema.
 During his childhood, Ghantasala used to dance to his father's Tharangams.
 His father died when Ghantasala was a child, and he was brought up by his maternal uncle.
 He took formal music training from Patrayani Sitarama Sastry, and joined Maharajah's Government College of Music and Dance in Vijayanagram.